Epirasque/FTLshipGibGenerator/README.md

-# FTLshipGibGenerator: Pre-Generate Ship Debris For Faster Than Light Mods
+# GLAIVE v0.9: Pre-Generate Ship Debris For Faster Than Light (FTL) Mods

-## What Does It Do?
+# What Does It Do?
 (TL;DR)
-Looks for ships in a given mod that have no gibs, meaning ships that disappear the moment you destroy them.
+Pointed to a mod directory it looks for ships that have no gibs, meaning ships that disappear the moment you destroy them.

 Generates gibs for each ship, based on the base image of the ship.
-Also updates the metadata (xml files) for the ship.
+Also updates the metadata (the layout xml file) for the ship.

-In standalone-mode (recommended): saves the output directly in the input folder meaning you can pack the addon again and use it right away. **Make a backup first!**
+In standalone-mode (recommended): saves the output directly in the input folder meaning you can pack the addon again and use it right away. **Keep a separate backup of your mod before running the generator!**

 In addon-mode: saves the output as a separate addon (this is the mode used for the GenGibs addon that provides gibs for vanilla Multiverse).

-## How Can I Run It?
+# How Can I Run It?

 You need to install Python 3.8 as well as the appropriate libraries that are used.
 I personally use the PyCharm Community Edition IDE, it makes loading additional libraries much easier (the IDE offers it as quick fix recommendations).